Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 “I was tour manager of the ABB throughout the 90s and early 2000s,” Kirk says.
 “In 2010, I retired from the road and Kirsten had the idea to open Gallery West.”

-They launched Gallery West in 2015 on 3rd Street—Kirk’s photo archive reimagined by Kirsten as a community hub.
+They launched Gallery West in 2015 on 3rd Street in downtown Macon—Kirk’s photo archive reimagined by Kirsten as a community hub.
 Well, at first she had envisioned a pop-up gallery lasting one holiday season, but like most things Kirk and Kirsten start, they made a success of it and celebrated 10 years this past February!

 Celebrating 10 years of Kirsten hosting visitors at Gallery West — where Kirk West’s iconic images share the walls with visiting artists and photographers, live music fills the air, and Macon’s creative community comes to hang out.
 Photo via Gallery West Facebook, photographer unknown.